sogjugz/canvas/readme.md

 <a href="https://packagist.org/packages/cnvs/canvas"><img src="https://poser.pugx.org/cnvs/canvas/license"></a>
 </p>

+## Note
+Forked from https://github.com/cnvs/canvas with a few modifications for specific purpose.

 ## Introduction

 Canvas is a fully open source package to extend your existing [Laravel](https://laravel.com) application and get you up-and-running with a blog in